Antharithm/Local-Blockchain-Netowrk/README.md

 The goal of this project was to set up a private blockchain testnet for the developer team at Zbank so they can explore the potentials of this technology.

-I loaded the testnet accounts with fake Ethereum which can be used for transactions and behave just like real Ethereum would on mainnet.
-This will give our team of developers the freedom to experiment and get used to the process of sending and receiving transactions.
+Ethereum wallets and accounts are filled with testnet ETH which is used for all transaction fees.
+This will give our team of developers the freedom to experiment with test ETH before moving to mainnet.

-Tokens inherently have no value in a testnet environment, so we will provide pre-configured accounts and "nodes" for an easy setup.
-Below is the documentation for other developers on how to start using the pre-configured nodes and accounts that I built for launching a private blockchain.
+Tokens inherently have no value in a testnet environment, so we will provide pre-configured accounts and local nodes for an easy blockchain network system.
+Below is the documentation for other developers on how to start using the pre-configured nodes and accounts that I built for launching a local-private blockchain.

 ### Preliminary Steps - Installing dependencies and environment configuration:
 ---